Haverty Furniture Companies (NYSE:HVT.A) Reaches New 1-Year High at $31.54

-Haverty Furniture Companies, Inc. (NYSE:HVT.A – Get Rating)’s share price reached a new 52-week high during mid-day trading on Monday .
-The stock traded as high as $31.54 and last traded at $31.54, with a volume of 122 shares changing hands.
-The stock had previously closed at $32.55.
+Haverty Furniture Companies, Inc. (NYSE:HVT.A – Get Rating)’s share price reached a new 52-week high during trading on Tuesday .
+The company traded as high as $31.54 and last traded at $31.54, with a volume of 63 shares traded.
+The stock had previously closed at $31.54.

 Haverty Furniture Companies Price Performance

-Haverty Furniture Companies (NYSE:HVT.A – Get Rating) last posted its quarterly earnings data on Tuesday, November 1st.
-The company reported $1.46 EPS for the quarter.
-The company had revenue of $274.50 million during the quarter.
+Haverty Furniture Companies (NYSE:HVT.A – Get Rating) last issued its quarterly earnings data on Tuesday, November 1st.
+The company reported $1.46 earnings per share (EPS) for the quarter.
+The firm had revenue of $274.50 million for the quarter.

 About Haverty Furniture Companies